Better abstractions for timed automata: Preliminaries

 It can be easily verified that if an abstraction satisfies $W\incl \abstr(W)$ then the abstracted system is complete.
 However soundness is more delicate to obtain.

 Naturally, it is important to be able to efficiently compute the abstract transition system.
 A standard way to do this is to use zones.
-A \emph{zone} is a set of valuations defined by a conjunction of two kinds of constraints: comparison of difference between two clocks with an integer like $x-y\# c$, or comparison of a single clock with an integer like $x\# c$, where $\#\in\{<,\leq,=,\geq,>\}$ and $c\in\Nat$.
+A \emph{zone} is a set of valuations defined by a conjunction of two kinds of constraints: comparison of differences between two clocks with an integer like $x-y\# c$, or comparison of a single clock with an integer like $x\# c$, where $\#\in\{<,\leq,=,\geq,>\}$ and $c\in\Nat$.
 For instance $(x-y\geq 1)\land(y<2)$ is a zone.
-Zones can be efficiently represented using difference bound matrices (DBMs)~\cite{Dill:AVMFSS:1989}.
+Zones can be efficiently represented using difference bound matrices (DBMs)~\cite{DBLP:conf/ifip/BerthomieuM83,Dill:AVMFSS:1989}.
 This suggests that one should consider abstractions that give zones.
-This is an important restriction: zones are convex, and abstractions based on regions are usually not convex.
+As zones are convex, abstractions that range over zones are called convex abstractions.
+This is an important restriction as abstractions based on regions are usually not convex~\cite{Bouyer:FMSD:2004}.

 We propose a way to use non-convex abstractions and zone representations at the same time.
-We will only consider sets $W$ of the form $\abstr(Z)$ and represent them simply by $Z$.
+We will only consider sets $W$ of the form $\abstr(Z)$ and represent them simply by the zone $Z$.
 This way we can represent states of an abstract transition system efficiently: we need just to store a zone.
-In order for this to work we need to be able to compute the transition relation on this representation.
-We also need to know when two representations stand for the same node in the abstract system.
+In order for this to work we need to be able to compute the transition relation $\tto_\abs$ on this representation.
+We also need to know when two zone representations stand for the same node in the abstract system.
 This is summarized in the following two requirements:

 \textbf{Transition compatibility:} for every transition $(q,\abstr(Z))\tto_{\abstr}(q',W')$ and the matching transition $(q,Z)\tto(q',Z')$ we have $W'= \abstr(Z')$.